-In September 2006, the Financial Accounting Standards Board issued ASC 820 Fair Value Measurements and Disclosures ("ASC 820"), which was effective for fiscal years beginning after November 15, 2007.
-ASC 820 defines fair value as the price at which an asset could be exchanged in a current transaction between knowledgeable, willing parties.
+ASC 820 Fair Value Measurements and Disclosures ("ASC 820"), defines fair value as that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 A liability's fair value is defined as the amount that would be paid to transfer the liability to a new obligor, not the amount that would be paid to settle the liability with the creditor.
 Where available, fair value is based on observable market prices or parameters or derived from such prices or parameters.
 Where observable prices or inputs are not available or reliable, valuation techniques are applied.
 These valuation techniques involve some level of management estimation and judgment, the degree of which is dependent on the price transparency for the investments or market and the investments' complexity.

-Effective October 1, 2008, the Company adopted ASC 820.
-Assets recorded at fair value in the Company's Consolidated Balance Sheets are categorized based upon the level of judgment associated with the inputs used to measure their fair value.
+Assets recorded at fair value in the Company's Consolidated Statements of Assets and Liabilities are categorized based upon the level of judgment associated with the inputs used to measure their fair value.
 Hierarchical levels, defined by ASC 820 and directly related to the amount of subjectivity associated with the inputs to fair valuation of these assets and liabilities, are as follows: